rusini/manool/tutorial/lesson-1.md

     Hello, world!

 Using the online evaluator is convenient but has certain limitations.
-Anyway, consult [How to Download and Install MANOOL][instructions] for more tips.
+Whatever approach you choose, first consult [How to Download and Install
+MANOOL][instructions] for more tips.

 [online evaluator]: /eval     "MANOOL Online Evaluator"
 [instructions]:     /download "How to Download and Install MANOOL"